EthanCarpenter/Monopoly/README.md

 # Monopoly
-Monopoly
+Simulates Monopoly with AI players.
-This is a monopoly game with a computer strategy
+Goal was to make the best AI player possible.